SimoxyKits/ESimKit-ios/README.md

 The Android SDK is coming soon!
 Remember to star this repository to receive updates.

 ## PhoneNumbersKit (VoIP + SMS) SDK Availability:
 We're soon releasing our PhoneNumbersKit Framework.
 This SDK will enable your users to purchase real phone numbers from over 40 countries, allowing them to make/receive calls and send/receive SMS messages.
+See details here: https://simoxy.com/#nextsdk

 ## Simoxy eSIM iOS Framework Integration Guide